 Well, let it be clear in the first place.
 You can add Google Analytics to your WordPress site if your current theme supports it.
-As most of the WordPress theme is highly customizable and open source, it’s not a big deal.
+As most of the WordPress themes are highly customizable and open-source, it’s not a big deal.

-So, if you already build your website with theme builder, do the following –
+So, if you already built your website with a theme builder, do the following –

 Step 1: Insert the GA Tracking ID

 From your WordPress dashboard, hoover over Templates, and hit the Theme Builder option.